Erase video memory on shutdown

 Shall I close the ticket and create another one for waiting till somebody solves it?

-#14 Updated by cypherpunks over 2 years ago
+#14 Updated by cypherpunks about 3 years ago

 I don't think it's necessary to close it.
 There are still potential mitigations, such as telling the driver to limit the amount of VRAM to use (which can be done from userspace, usually as a modprobe argument) to a small enough value that it can be overwritten over the AGP bus.
 Since it would be smaller, the 8 MiB/s speed limit would be less problematic.
 Having less VRAM would not impact Tails users badly because very little is needed anyway.
 GPU hardware is packed with memory for video games and the like, so even 128 MiB, for example, may be more than enough.